National Policy on Education

 The National Policy on Education (NPE) is a policy formulated by the Government of India to promote and regulate education in India.
 The policy covers elementary education to higher education in both rural and urban India.
-The first NPE was promulgated by the Government of India by Prime Minister Indira Gandhi in 1968, the second by Prime Minister Rajiv Gandhi in 1986, the third by Prime Minister P.V.
+The first NPE was promulgated by the Government of India by Prime Minister Indira Gandhi in 1968, the second by Prime Minister Rajiv Gandhi in 1986, then the third (revised version of 1986) by Prime Minister P.V.
 Narasimha Rao in 1992, and the fourth by Prime Minister Narendra Modi in 2020.

 History

 Since the country's independence in 1947, the Indian government sponsored a variety of programmes to address the problems of illiteracy in both rural and urban India.
 Maulana Abul Kalam Azad, India's first Minister of Education, envisaged strong central government control over education throughout the country, with a uniform educational system.
 The Union government established the University Education Commission (1948–1949), the Secondary Education Commission (1952–1953), University Grants Commission and the Kothari Commission (1964–66) to develop proposals to modernise India's education system.
 The Resolution on Scientific Policy was adopted by the government of Jawaharlal Nehru, India's first Prime Minister.
 The Nehru government sponsored the development of high-quality scientific education institutions such as the Indian Institutes of Technology.
 In 1961, the Union government formed the National Council of Educational Research and Training (NCERT) as an autonomous organisation that would advise both the Union and state governments on formulating and implementing education policies.